-Figure~\ref{3d_alpha_1_0_5} shows that, while the blocking efficiency in the plane of $ \gamma_{D} = constant $ alters drastically with changing $\alpha$, the plane of $ \gamma_{I} = constant $ has a few changes, respecting $ \alpha $ alterations, in its amounts.
-It is because the reduction of the observability $ \alpha $ means an increase in the contribution of the interpreter and thus its dissipation factor $ \gamma_{I} $ becomes more important.
-Thereby and as it might be expected, we can see that while in $ \alpha =1 $ (Fig.~\ref{3d_alpha_1}) the interpreter's forgetting factor has no rule in the amount of maximum efficiency due to the fact that the environment is fully observable in this case, it will be as influential as the defender's gamma factor in $ \alpha =0 $ (the absolute partially observable environment).
-Therefore and because of the relevant game-theoretical considerations, in the next two asymptotic figures, I will focus just on the plane of $ \gamma_{D} = constant $ to show more details about it.
+Figure~\ref{3d_alpha_1_0_5} shows that, while the blocking efficiency in the plane of $ \gamma_{D} = constant $ is altered drastically with changing $\alpha$, the plane of $ \gamma_{I} = constant $ has a few changes (respecting $ \alpha $ alterations) in its amounts.
+It is because the reduction of the observability $ \alpha $ means an increase in the contribution of the interpreter and thus, its dissipation factor $ \gamma_{I} $ becomes more important.
+Therefore, as it might be expected, we can see that while in $ \alpha =1 $ (Fig.~\ref{3d_alpha_1}), the interpreter's forgetting factor has no role in the amount of maximum efficiency due to the fact that the environment is fully observable in this case, it will be as influential as the defender's gamma factor in $ \alpha =0 $ (the absolute partially observable environment).
+Therefore, because of the relevant game-theoretical considerations, in the next two asymptotic figures, I will focus just on the plane of $ \gamma_{D} = constant $ to show more details.

-Eventually, Fig.~\ref{alpanim} is comparing the maximum blocking efficiencies of the defender in some planes of $ \gamma_{D} = const $ in a certain amount of $\alpha = 0.5$.
-Obviously, there is no intersection between the lines in Fig.~\ref{alpanim} which refers to the domination of a smaller $ \gamma_{D} $ for a given $\alpha$.\footnote{Although Fig.~\ref{alpanim} is depicted just for $ \alpha = 0.5 $, this consequence is true for every $ \alpha = constant $ that can be tracked in Fig.~\ref{alpamore}.} Alternatively, when we also introduce some different $ \alpha $ factor in the planes of $ \gamma_{D} = const $, it causes a bunch of plots (or a scattering) for every $ \gamma_{D} = const $ and we can see some intersection between the lines of the asymptotic efficiencies thereafter.
-As a result, in a certain observability ($ \alpha = const $) the line of maximum blocking efficiency dominates for a smaller $ \gamma_{D} = const $; however, the ultimate domination of a smaller $ \gamma_{D} $ can be annihilated by changes in the amount of observability of the environment.
+Eventually, Fig.~\ref{alpanim} compares the maximum blocking efficiencies of the defender in some planes of $ \gamma_{D} = constant $ in a certain amount of $\alpha = 0.5$.
+Obviously, there is no intersection between the lines in Fig.~\ref{alpanim}, which refers to the domination of a smaller $ \gamma_{D} $ for a given $\alpha$.\footnote{Although Fig.~\ref{alpanim} is depicted just for $ \alpha = 0.5 $, this consequence is true for every $ \alpha = constant $ that can be tracked in Fig.~\ref{alpamore}.} Alternatively, when we also introduce some different $ \alpha $ factor in the planes of $ \gamma_{D} = const $, there is a bunch of plots (or a scattering) for every $ \gamma_{D} = const $; we can see some intersection between the lines of the asymptotic efficiencies thereafter.
+As a result, in a certain observability ($ \alpha = const $), the line of maximum blocking efficiency dominates for a smaller $ \gamma_{D} = const $; however, the ultimate domination of a smaller $ \gamma_{D} $ can be annihilated by the changes in the amount of the observability of the environment.

-In the next section, we use this consequence to have some discussion about a related 2-defender-interpreter game.
+In the next section, we use this consequence to further discuss related a 2-defender-interpreter game.